ljharb/qs/Readme.md

 # node-querystring

   query string parser for node supporting nesting, as it was removed from `0.3.x`, so this library provides the previous and commonly desired behaviour (and twice as fast).
-Used by [express](http://expressjs.com), [connect](http://senchalabs.github.com/connect) and otheres.
+Used by [express](http://expressjs.com), [connect](http://senchalabs.github.com/connect) and others.

 ## Installation